Kla Tham Party

-Kla Tham Party (KT; Thai: พรรคกล้าธรรม, lit.
-'Brave Dharma Party') is a populist political party in Thailand.
+The Kla Tham Party (KT; พรรคกล้าธรรม, lit.
+'Brave Dharma Party') is a centre-right political party in Thailand.
 The party was officially founded on April 7, 2020, under its original name, the Thai Economic Party.
 The party is currently led by Narumon Pinyosinwat and serves as the political affiliation of the Thammanat Group, a faction of breakaway MPs from Palang Pracharath and Pheu Thai party, led by Thamanat Prompow.
-Currently, it is a junior party in the ruling government coalition.
+Currently, it is a opposition party of the Second Anutin cabinet.

 History

 As the Thai Economic Party

-The Thai Economic Party (TEP) was officially registered as a political entity on April 7, 2020, under registration number 1/2563.
-Its founding leadership consisted of Prasong Wararattanakul as party leader and Methawi Netsawai as secretary-general.
+The Thai Economic Party was officially registered on 7 April 2020, with Prasong Wararattanakul as party leader and Methawi Netsawai as its first secretary-general.

-The party gained significant public attention following reports suggesting that Mr. Chatchai Promlert, then Permanent Secretary of the Ministry of Interior, was involved in its establishment.
-By mid-2021, the party had successfully formed branches across Thailand's four regions and scheduled a general assembly in July.
-However, this meeting was postponed due to the COVID-19 pandemic.

-On February 19, 2021, Mr. Prasong resigned from the party, resulting in his automatic removal as party leader effective February 20, 2021.
-This also led to the dissolution of the party's executive committee.
-Despite this, the committee members continued to act in their roles until the election of a new executive body.
-Mrs. Ratchanee Siwavech, then serving as deputy party leader, assumed the role of acting leader.
+On 19 February 2021, Prasong Wararattanakul resigned from party membership and from the position of party leader, with the resignation taking effect on 20 February 2021.
+This resulted in the entire executive committee vacating office in accordance with party regulations; however, committee members continued to perform their duties until a new executive committee was elected.
+Mrs Ratchanee Siwavech, then serving as deputy party leader, was among the remaining executive members.

-On Wednesday, September 29, 2021, Colonel Suchart Chantharachotikul, a former southern strategy chairman and co-founder of the Palang Pracharath Party, announced in an interview that he, along with a group of nine others led by Mr. Tawee Suraban, a former member of parliament from Trang Province, intended to join the Thai Economic Party.
-However, Colonel Suchart later registered as a member of the Kla Party, led by Mr. Korn Chatikavanij.

-On Sunday, December 12, 2021, the Thai Economic Party held a general meeting to elect a new executive committee following the resignation of the previous members.
-The meeting elected Mr. Panya Phukratchawong and Mr. Pramote Preephun as the new party leader and secretary-general, respectively.
+On Sunday, 12 December 2021, the Thai Economic Party held a general meeting to elect a new executive committee and party leaders following the resignation of the previous members.

-Subsequently, on Friday, March 18, 2022, the party convened its annual general assembly at its new headquarters, located at U Tower on Srinakarin Road.
-During the meeting, members approved amendments to the party's regulations, changes to the party logo, relocation of its headquarters, and the election of a new executive committee.
-As expected, General Wit Devahastin Na Ayudhya was elected party leader, and Captain Thamanat Prompow was chosen as secretary-general.
-Additionally, Mr. Bunsing Warinrak was appointed as party registrar, while Mrs. Thanaporn Siriwiraj, Captain Thammanat’s wife, was named party treasurer.
+Subsequently, on Friday, 18 March 2022, the party convened its annual general assembly at its headquarters.
+During the meeting, members approved amendments to party regulations and other organisational changes, and elected a new executive committee.
+General Wit Devahastin Na Ayudhya was elected party leader, while Captain Thamanat Prompow was chosen as secretary-general.
+Mr. Bunsing Warinrak was appointed party registrar, and Mrs. Thanaporn Siriwiraj was named party treasurer.